bluesky66-dev/kibana/packages/kbn-eslint-plugin-eslint/README.md

-# Custom ESLint rules for Kibana
+# Custom ESLint rules for HyperSec Kibana

-This package contains custom ESLint rules used for Kibana development.
+This package contains custom ESLint rules used for HyperSec Kibana development.